 Stage Description 1.
 Open a support case.
 Customer Support personnel will provide you with the offline FTP server URL and login credentials (if needed).
 For more information, see "Preface" on page 26.
 2. On a machine that can access the Internet, access the offline FTP server.
 3. Download the Fortify WebInspect static SmartUpdate ZIP file.
 4. On the machine where Fortify WebInspect is installed, extract all files from the ZIP file.
 5. Close Fortify WebInspect.
 6. Copy the extracted SecureBase.db and version.txt files to the directory where your SecureBase data resides.
-If your system is not FIPS enabled, then the default location is: C:\ProgramData\HP\HP WebInspect\SecureBase If your system is FIPS enabled, then the location is: C:\ProgramData\HP\HP WebInspect\FIPS\SecureBase

-Stage Description Tip: By default, these folders are hidden in Windows.
+The default location is: C:\ProgramData\HP\HP WebInspect\SecureBase Tip: By default, these folders are hidden in Windows.
 Be sure to change folder options to show hidden files.